World of Pet Supplies: Fair details

 The World of Pet Supplies fair is held every year between the 20 and 23 April.
 The event in 2011 was the 26th fair, with more visitors and exhibitors expected than in the previous year, given the popularity that this event has gained.
 The largest fair of this type is held in Hong Kong, in the Hong Kong Convention and Exhibition Centre.
-Here, pet owners can get anything for their pets from dog wheels to accessories, grooming supplies, cages, aquarium supplies and everything is needed in a house which accommodates pets.
+Here, pet owners can get anything for their pets from dog wheels to accessories, grooming supplies, cages, aquarium supplies and everything needed in a house which accommodates pets.

 Although the fair officially starts on the 20th of April, the afternoon of the day prior to the opening is reserved for the registration of the buyers.
 Everyone who wants to attend this fair must be registered and in most cases a pre-registration is required.
 The latter can be done via the official website of the fair.
 The three main days of the fair are the 20th, 21st and 22nd.
 The fair is then open from 9am to 6:30pm, and the buyers may register in the same days with 30 minutes before the fair starts or ends.
 The last day of the World of Pet Supplies fair is shorter and the event takes place only from 9am to 5pm.

 The World of Pet Supplies is sponsored by different political bodies such as the Federation of Hong Kong Industries, Hong Kong General Chamber of Commerce, The Chinese General Chamber of Commerce, The Chinese Manufacturers' Association of Hong Kong, The Hong Kong Exporters' Association, The Indian Chamber of Commerce, Hong Kong and the Trade and Industry Department along with the HKSAR Government.
 The organizers of this event, the Hong Kong Trade Development Council is a statutory body that has been functioning since 1966.
 The HKTDC has the mission to promote trade within Hong Kong by encouraging the financial activity of the small and medium-sized enterprises.
 The aim of the corporation is to support the manufacturers, traders and service providers whose businesses are based in Hong Kong.
 Of its 40 international offices, 11 are situated on Chinese mainland.
 By organizing this type of trade event, the HKTDC is aiming to promote Hong Kong as a platform for doing business with China and throughout Asia.